wylited/wylinotes/notes/Economics/Microeconomics/Producer Assumptions.md

 ---

-(TODO!) : write notes that explain these. eg what is a charity and what is a social enterprise.
+(TODO!) : write notes that explain these. e.g. what is a charity and what is a social enterprise.